fsu-ml/fsu-ml.github.io/README.md

 You can find an overview of past topics [here](#).

-## Current members and their interests
+## Current members and their ML interests

 |            |            |            |            |
 |------------|------------|------------|------------|